Webinar series

 How does your classroom welcome in the 13.7% of Arts students identifying as LGBTIQA+?
 How can you equip their peers to become good allies?
 How might you confidently navigate sensitive discussions - and intervene if discrimination arises?

 In this workshop, Kay Are and Michael Ewing from the Queering the Curriculum working group share a resource developed to provide guidance on precisely these questions: the lauded Teaching with Respect for Gender and Sexuality Padlet.
-Please join us to learn from and inform the development of this important resource.

 Facilitators: Associate Professor Michael Ewing (Asia Institute) and Dr Kay Are (Arts Teaching Innovation).